xiaolng/DSPS_FBianco/HW1/README.md

 Intro and Section 1

-# Assignment 1: Understanding the Maxwell Boltzman distribution
+# Assignment 1: Linear Regression

 A skeleton notebook is [here](FittingLineToGRBAfterglows_instructions.ipynb)